Kayamkulam Kochunni (2018 film): Plot

-During a stormy journey from Kochi, Kochunni's beloved caretaker falls into the Kayamkulam Lake.
+During a stormy journey from Kochi, Kochunni's landlord falls into the Kayamkulam Lake.
 While rescuing him, Kochunni sees a stash of gold at the bottom of the lake.
-Kochunni reports this to local Brahmin landlords and the Brahmins persuade him to get this gold to them in return for three wishes.
-He successfully gets the gold to them and they grant him one of the wishes, which was a bag of gold.
-However, their henchmen beat him up during his return and the Brahmins falsely accuse him on grounds of robbery and punish him by dipping his hand in boiling oil and hanging him upside down for four days.
-Janaki is then stoned and banished from Kayamkulam for loving a man from another caste much to Kochunni's dismay.
+Kochunni reports this to the local Brahmin landlords, who persuade him to bring the gold to them in return for three wishes.
+He successfully brings the gold and is granted one of the wishes, which was a bag of gold.
+However, their henchmen beat him up during his return and the Brahmins falsely accuse him of robbery and punish him by dipping his hand in boiling oil and hanging him upside down for four days.
+Janaki is then stoned and banished from Kayamkulam for loving a man from another caste.

-However, on the fourth day Ithikkara Pakki, one of the biggest thief of the place, known for ruthlessly beheading his enemies, comes and frees Kochunni, taking him to Pakki's hideout in the forest.
-There, he persuades Kochunni to take revenge against the Brahmins by stealing, and he agrees.
+However, on the fourth day, Ithikkara Pakki, an infamous outlaw, known for ruthlessly beheading his enemies, comes and frees Kochunni, taking him to his forest hideout.
+He persuades Kochunni to take revenge against the Brahmins by stealing, and he agrees.
 He is then subjected to intense and hard training by Pakki and his gang of three thieves, Mammad, Kunju Marakkar and Noor Ahmed.
-He becomes a successful highwayman as well by carrying out robberies against several travelling Brahmins.
+He becomes a successful highwayman by carrying out robberies against several travelling Brahmins.
 They then rob several shops of Brahmins in the Kayamkulam market to show their power.
-Even though they rob many stores, Kochunni refuses to rob his ex-caretaker's store, telling him that he can't watch his beloved ones being attacked by others, unlike what he did when Kochunni was falsely accused by the landlords.
+Even though they rob many stores, Kochunni refuses to rob his ex-caretaker's store, telling him that he cannot watch his beloved ones being attacked by others, unlike what he did when Kochunni was falsely accused by the landlords.

-Then it is the time for Pakki to leave the place.
 After Pakki leaves, Kochunni becomes the hero for the downtrodden, being a robber for the poor.
-Keshavan who is out to destroy Kochunni makes several plans to kill him but in vain.
-Finally he uses Janaki whom Kochunni loved earlier when he was a gentle man.
-However Kochunni killed the British General and is given the death sentence as he was cheated by his mates who joined Keshavan.
+Keshavan, who is out to destroy Kochunni, makes several unsuccessful plans to kill him, before using Janaki to lure Kochunni.
+However, Kochunni killed the British general and is given the death sentence as he was cheated by his mates who joined Keshavan.

-At present, his capital punishment is fixed and at that time arrives Thangal, his former Kalari Master to see him in jail lastly.
-Kochunni and Thangal makes their sight useful by planning the way for Kochunni to escape.
+While awaiting capital punishment, Thangal arrives.
+Kochunni and Thangal plan the way for Kochunni to escape using a letter given by King Swathy Thirunal Rama Varma.
 The procession for the hanging goes with song and martyrs.
-When Kochunni was about to be hanged, he uses his Kalari skills and after a struggling fight, he escapes with the help of Thangal.
+When Kochunni is about to be hanged, he uses his Kalari skills and after a struggling fight, escapes with the help of Thangal.
+A battle occurs between the British officers and the local villagers led by Kochunni.

-At last in the present day, Kayamkulam Kochunni's temple, at Edappara Maladevar nada kshethram, in the district of Pathanamthitta is shown.
+In the present day, Kayamkulam Kochunni's temple, at Edappara Maladevar nada kshethram, in the district of Pathanamthitta is shown.